 Fauna of the site

 One of the largest colonies of Brown Argus butterflies in Hertfordshire have also been recently recorded on the site.
-These feed and breed on Geranium spp.
+These feed and breed on Geranium species.
 As well as ragwort and other flowering plants.

 Lesser Whitethroats have been recorded breeding on site, and if you visit during May, you are very likely to hear the unmistakable sound of the cuckoo, having returned from Africa where it overwinters.